 The key to having your children do what you want them to do without bribes, yelling, or sticker charts may be as simple as changing the way you ask for things.
-Here are five tips for phrasing requests in ways that make it more likely your children will follow your instructions.
+Here are five tips for phrasing requests in ways that make it more likely for your children to be obedient.

 GET CLOSE TO THEM